liaosteven/hugopersonalsite/content/post/nfl_positional_value.md

 ---
 title: "nfl positional value: cap spending by position from 2003 to 2017"
-date: 2018-08-17T14:35:27+08:00
+date: 2018-08-20T14:35:27+08:00
 ---

 **TLDR: Teams are devoting more spending resources to positions heavily involved in the passing game - quarterbacks, wide receivers, tight ends, defensive backs.
-On the contrary, and as expected, running back spending has been hit hard.**
+On the contrary, and as expected, teams are spending far less on running backs.**

 We've all heard the story that the NFL is becoming a passing league.
 And most would agree that running backs in particular, have seen their value go down in recent years.